NoAvailableAlias/nano-signal-slot/README.md

 #### IMPORTANT

-_Some aspects to consider when using nano-signal-slot._

-1. ONLY unique Delegates can be connected to a single Signal instance.
+1. ONLY unique Delegates can be connected to a Signal instance.
   * _Attempting to connect the same Delegate to a Signal is not an error._
-2. ORDER is not maintained when connecting Delegates to Signals.
+2. ORDER of firing is not guaranteed when connecting Delegates to Signals.
   * _Adding "fun_a" followed by "fun_b" could result in either being fired first._
-3. DANGER awaits anyone attempting to remove Delegates from Signals from within a Delegate.
+3. *INVALIDATION* awaits anyone attempting to mutate "this" Signal within a firing "this" Signal.
-  * _It is not nice to remove a connection as the connections are being iterated._
+  * _It is not nice to remove a connection while connections are being iterated._
-  * _Only a no cost mitigation is currently in nano-signal-slot to prevent this issue._
+  * _Only a lame no cost mitigation is currently in nano-signal-slot to prevent this issue._
-4. COPYING is weird.
-That is all.
+4. COPYING will remain implicitly deleted as the logistics is too much with thread safety.
+5. THREADING is too tough, too rough... recursive mutex white flag before it even began...

 #### Links